forwardemail/forwardemail.net/app/views/faq/index.md

 We do not ask any questions and simply process the refund within 5-7 business days.

-To request a refund, please send an email from the email address verified on your account to: [refunds@forwardemail.net](mailto:refunds@forwardemail.net)
+To request a refund, please send an email from the email address verified on your account to: <refunds@forwardemail.net>

+## If I switch plans do you pro-rate and refund the difference

+Yes, we will manually process your refund for you and email you once complete.
+You will get a notification regarding the refund amount when you switch plans.

 ## Do you support webhooks